Suggestions for Import Puppy Buyers

 Also, our branch board member, Tae (Tim) Kim has used a Korea-based exporter to get Japanese Akitainu.
 This exporter knows many breeders in Japan and imports lots of Akitainu to Korea.
 He can acquire a puppy for you but you are responsible for shipping the dog out of Japan or picking up the dog yourself at the Japanese airport as he himself does not ship.
 He can send you pictures through email and you can decide if you want to purchase the puppy or dog.
 Once you decide you would like the puppy or dog, he can be paid via wire transfer like Western Union.
 Both of these brokers/exporters have decent English skills but neither are perfect.
 We know that some Japanese breeders have used a translator app in the past which confounded members who read their correspondence.
 That also means that they may be running their clients’ emails through the same app.
 In these cases of written correspondence, it is best to keep sentences short and simple to communicate effectively and avoid any confusion.

-I hired a Chiba branch AKIHO member as a translator while I was in Japan.
+I hired a Chiba-branch AKIHO member as a translator while I was in Japan.
 His native language is English but he has lived in Japan long enough to have become fluent in the language and he knows Japanese customs.
 He used to find Japanese Akitainu for people, but does not do this anymore.
 He says it is too difficult to find a good show quality dog for breeding as a third party, but if you can find one for yourself, then he can help with the delivery of the pup or dog.

 As President of AKIHO North America, I am not endorsing any overseas kennels, breeders, brokers, exporters or their services.
 I am merely describing how other members and myself have brought JAs into the US.
 It is up to each buyer to do their due diligence and research when importing a JA.

-Furthermore, I would NOT recommend seeking assistance from some stranger on the Internet as a broker because you have no way of knowing what you’re going to get.
+Furthermore, I would not recommend seeking assistance from some stranger on the Internet as a broker because you have no way of knowing what you’re going to get.
 We had an incident where a non-member buyer got a broker to get him a Japanese Akitainu.
 The dog came with an AKIHO pedigree but no signatures or seals on it.
 Usually, that will mean it’s a pet-quality dog.
 The American buyer was charged a flat fee, which had no breakdown of costs like the AKIHO ownership transfer fee or an AKIHO registration fee.
-The AKIHO North America Board contacted the broker who became defensive, so our suspicion is he may have been angling to get a larger profit margin by not including AKIHO fees and may have sent a pet quality dog for a show quality price.
+The AKIHO North America Board contacted the broker who became defensive, so our suspicion is he may have been angling to get a larger profit margin by not including AKIHO fees and sent a pet quality dog for a show quality price.

 Good luck if you decide to import a Japanese Akitainu, but please feel free to ask other members if you need advice.